Doom (film): Plot

 The squad methodically tracks down and destroys several of the creatures, though Mac, Destroyer, and Portman die in the process.
 An angered Sarge kills the mutated Dr. Carmack.
 Sam, Reaper, and Sarge learn that UAC was experimenting on humans using the extra Martian Chromosome (C24) harvested from the remains of the ancient skeletons, but the mutants got loose, leading to the outbreak.
 Sam and Reaper try to convince Sarge that the creatures are humans from the facility, mutated by the C24 serum and that not all of those infected will fully transform into the creatures.
 Sam hypothesizes that some of those injected with C24 will develop superhuman abilities but retain their humanity, while others with a predisposition for violent or psychotic behavior will become creatures, a pattern she believes also happened with the Martians, who built the Ark to escape.

 Some creatures use the Ark to reach Earth, where they slaughter or mutate the research staff.
 The marines, Sam, and Pinky follow, and Sarge orders the squad to sanitize the entire facility.
 When Kid informs Sarge that he found, but refuses to kill, a group of survivors, Sarge executes Kid for insubordination, leading to a standoff with an armed Pinky.
 The group is suddenly attacked by creatures who kill Duke and drag Sarge and Pinky away.
 Reaper is wounded by a ricocheting bullet.
 To prevent him from bleeding to death, Sam injects her brother with the C24 serum.

 Reaper regains consciousness and finds his wounds have healed and that Sam has gone missing.
 Using his new C24 superhuman abilities, he fights his way through the facility, even battling a mutated and monstrous Pinky before finding an unconscious Sam with Sarge, who has become infected and has killed the group of survivors Kid had previously found.
 Reaper and Sarge battle, both of them enhanced with superhuman powers.
 Reaper is able to gain the upper hand and throws Sarge through the Ark back to Mars along with a grenade, which destroys Sarge and the Mars facility.
-Reaper then carries his unconscious sister into the elevator and rides back up to the ground level in Nevada.
+Reaper then carries his unconscious sister into the elevator and heads back up to the surface.